sleepyOwl14/proximax-bc-docs/docs/protocol/cryptography.md

 id: cryptography
 title: Cryptography
 ---
-NEM is using cryptography based on **Elliptic Curve Cryptography**.
+Sirius-Chain is using cryptography based on **Elliptic Curve Cryptography**.
 The choice of the underlying curve is important to guarantee security and speed.

 ## Private and public key

 The **private key** is a random 256-bit integer.
 The **public key** is cryptographically derived from the private key.
-NEM is using the `Ed25519 elliptic curve` with the `sha3` hashing algorithm.
+Sirius-Chain is using the `Ed25519 elliptic curve` with the `sha3` hashing algorithm.

 ## Address

-A NEM address is a base-32 3 encoded triplet consisting of:
+A Sirius-Chain address is a base-32 3 encoded triplet consisting of:

 - Network byte
 - 160-bit hash of the account’s public key